chienyioma/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Task 12 List 10 newest files
 # Task 13 Print uniq words
 # Task 14 Find a specific tesxt in /etc/passwd
+# Task 15 Count the number of times a word appears